Oil Gilding

 Gilding on Metal

-The second project is how to completely gild a small metal item in gold-leaf.
-This technique ensures there are no misses or holes.
-Of all the gilding that is completed, this is without doubt the most popular form of gilding.
+The next project shows how to gild a small metal item completely with gold-leaf.
+This technique helps ensure there aren't many misses or holes.
+Of all gilding that is completed, this is certainly one of the most popular forms of decoration.
 The entire surface is gilded, giving the appearance of solid gold.
-For this example, I am using 23.5 karat loose gold-leaf and am gilding a small cast iron item.
+Here I am using 23.5 karat loose gold-leaf and gilding a small cast iron item.

 READ MORE